Visalakshi-03/Visalakshi-03/README.md

 ### Hi there 👋 My name is Visalakshi.
-I am a Spatial data analyst.
-You can find shape files and data files in my repositories.
+I am a Spatial Analysis student.
+You can find public interest shape  and data files in my repositories.